Procurement

 You can also browse AHDB's tendering opportunities and manage your tender activity (registration is required) via Defra's e-tendering site

-Where possible AHDB will buy common goods and services through “agreements” put in place by Crown Commercial Services (CCS) – this is the government's commercial team.
-You can search tender opportunities to find out how to become a public sector supplier
+Where possible AHDB will buy common goods and services through “framework agreements” put in place by Government Commercial Agency (GCA).
+You can search tender opportunities on GCA to find out how to become a public sector supplier.

-Our standard goods and services contract can be downloaded below.
+Our goods and services contract can be downloaded using the link at the top of this page.
 The contract template may be updated at any time by publication on this website, it is the suppliers' responsibility to keep themselves aware of any changes.

 Previous versions can be obtained on request to the Legal Adviser at legal@ahdb.org.uk